The Department's minimum admission requirements are:

 - Curriculum vitae

-Fill out the online CV form on the application website; if you wish, you may also upload a separate CV but this is not required.
+Fill out the online CV form on the application website; if you wish, a separate CV can be uploaded but this is not required.

 - Official copies of transcripts and degree certificates from all previous post-secondary schooling showing marks obtained